Jump to content

 Joe Jones

-Share your thoughts on the finale to Notts' season by signing up to the Pride of Nottingham website, visiting the forum and joining the conversation.
+What will John Sheridan settle on with regards to his side's formation?
+Let Pride of Nottingham know your thoughts by signing up to the website, visiting the forum and joining the conversation.

 Joe Jones